CrazyAnonymous7/PortMaster/README.md

 # PortMaster
-PortMaster is a versatile Python-based network scanning tool designed to facilitate port scanning and host discovery tasks.
-With PortMaster, users can quickly and efficiently scan for open ports on one or more target hosts, providing valuable insights into the services running on those hosts.
+PortMaster is your go-to tool for lightning-fast port scanning and network reconnaissance.
+Developed in Python, PortMaster empowers security professionals, system administrators, and enthusiasts to quickly identify open ports, detect potential vulnerabilities, and assess network security posture with ease.